-LRQA foroup Limited, its affiliates and subsidiaries, including LRQA (Thailand) Ltd., and their respective officers, employees or agents are, individually and collectively, referred to in this clause as 'LRQA'.
-LRQA assumes no responsibility and shall not be liable to any person for any loss, damage or expense caused by reliance on the information or advice in this document or howsoever provided, unless that person has signed a contract with the relevant Lloyd's Register entity for the provision of this information or advice and in that case any responsibility or liability is exclusively on the terms and conditions set out in that contract.
+LRQA Group Limited, its affiliates and subsidiaries, including LRQA (Thailand) Ltd., and their respective officers, employees or agents are, individually and collectively, referred to in this clause as 'LROA'.
+LROA assumes no responsibility and shall not be liable to any person for any loss, damage or expense caused by reliance on the information or advice in this document or howsoever provided, unless that person has signed a contract with the relevant Lloyd's Register entity for the provision of this information or advice and in that case any responsibility or

 The English version of this Assurance Statement is the only valid version.
-LRQA Group Limited assumes no responsibility for versions translated into other languages.
+LRQA Group Limited assumes no responsibility for versions translated